[1] 1309

 So men paid £26 for the ticket, in average.

 But it is easy to imagine datasets where it is much-much harder to do such calculations.
-For instance, imagine you want to compute yearly average temperature.
+For instance, imagine you want to compute the yearly average temperature.
 The dataset you use, HadCRUT, contains just monthly temperatures.
 But unfortunately, it spans from 1850 till 2023.
 Good luck with repeating the above for 174 years!
 It is too tedious, and also rather error-prone.
 We should not copy the same code many times.

 - take Titanic data

-- do the following for all groups of sex
+- do the following for all groups of sex:

 titanic %>%